m2themama/lualoadz/README.md

 # LuaLoadz

-A self-hosted LUA and ELF sender for a receiving PS5 running the [remote-lua-loader](https://github.com/shahrilnet/remote_lua_loader).
-This tool provides a web interface for sending Lua files and ELF binaries to your PS5 with detailed logging capabilities.
+A self-hosted LUA and ELF/BIN sender for a receiving PS5 running the [remote-lua-loader](https://github.com/shahrilnet/remote_lua_loader).
+This tool provides a web interface for sending Lua files and ELF/BIN binaries to your PS5 with detailed logging capabilities.
 I made this to make my workflow better when Jailbreaking my 7.61 PS5.
 I'm not sure whether it works on other firmwares that have capabilities of using the remote-lua-loader exploit.

 I have the latest umtx and elf_loader lua files from [Remote Lua Loader](https://github.com/shahrilnet/remote_lua_loader) but you also have the ability to manually add other lua/elf files as well.
 You can replace the files in the `/payloads` directory in the project to have them available to send if you wish to go that route as well.

 The included ELF files are from [ps5-payload-dev](https://github.com/ps5-payload-dev), thanks to John Tornblom.

-The included etaHEN is 2.1b (not yet released, so expect bugs), thanks to [LightningMods](https://github.com/LightningMods)
+The included [etaHEN](https://github.com/etaHEN/etaHEN/releases/tag/2.1B) is 2.1b, thanks to [LightningMods](https://github.com/LightningMods)

 ## Features